coderdba-coding-org/springboot/various/helloWorldClassic01/README.txt

     In the sense that
-    the former serves just a string output, the latter serves a JSON - which is a dump of a Greeting object See hellowWorldJson for the latter
+    the former serves just a string output, the latter serves a JSON - which is a dump of a Greeting object See hellowWorldJson01 for the latter

 ==================
 NOTES